3 events starting at $75

 Canada Scene welcomes some of Acadia’s best and best-loved artists for Soirée Acadienne, a night of rousing music and storytelling that celebrates the contemporary revival of Acadian culture.
 Hosted by Édith Butler the grand dame of Acadian music – herself an extraordinary show-woman – Soirée Acadienne will have you moving from the very first notes.

-This performance shines a light on the youth of Atlantic Canada in a joint performance with Newfoundland’s extraordinary Shallaway Youth Choir, members of the New Brunswick Youth Orchestra, New Brunswick-born soprano Measha Brueggergosman, and the NAC Orchestra.
+This performance shines a light on the youth of Atlantic Canada in a joint performance with Newfoundland’s extraordinary Shallaway Youth Choir, New Brunswick-born soprano Measha Brueggergosman, and the NAC Orchestra.
 In Part 1 of the evening’s performance, Shallaway will be joined by a group of Ottawa choristers under the direction of renowned choir director Laurence Ewashko

 Montreal circus troupe Les 7 Doigts de la main (The 7 Fingers) returns to the NAC for Canada Scene!
 Cleverly bringing audiences (of all ages) into its recipes, Cuisine & Confessions blends cooking with energetic and poignant storytelling – all wrapped in a circus at a human scale, with love and humour never far away.